 1. Construction-to-Permanent Loans

-These loans cover the cost of building the home and then convert into a mortgage once construction is complete.
-They're a good fit for modular homes on owned land.
+These loans cover the cost of construction and convert into a traditional mortgage once the home is completed.
+They are ideal for modular homes built on owned land and streamline the financing process into a single loan.

 2. Chattel Loans